-- Prevent a student from enrolling - Impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities - Require that a covered individual borrow additional funds, because of the student's inability to meet his or her financial obligations to the school
+A student from enrolling or Impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities Require that a covered individual borrow additional funds, because of the student's inability to meet his or her financial obligations to the school.

-Any student who attends a course under chapter 31 or 33 certificate of eligibility may attend from the beginning on the date the student provides a COE until the VA provides payment to the school or 90 days after the school certifies tuition and fees.
-Exam fees are line items and noted as included or not included in the class fee on each invoice and receipt "as noted above" No penalty's late fees of denial of access to classes libraries or school facilities, or require the student borrow additional funds die to delayed payments to SU under chapter 31 or 33 unless the student is less than 100% covered.
-Reinstatement: A Student whose service in the uniform has required their sudden withdrawal or pro-longed absence from their enrollment, will be eligible to re-enroll at the school by consulting with the President.
+Student using CH 31, 33,30, 35 must provide a certificate of eligibility [COE] until the VA provides payment to the school or 90 days after the school certifies tuition and fees.
+Exam fees approved by the SAA are included in class fees as detailed on each invoice and receipt.
+SU does not assess late fee penalties, deny access to class, or facilities, or require student to borrow additional funds due to delayed payments to SU under GIB chapters unless the student is less than 100% covered delayed payment 3679 (e).
+Reinstatement: a student whose service in the uniform has required an interruption or sudden withdrawal or pro-longed absence from a class or their CPoM program are eligible to re-enroll for the class at no penalty after consulting with the School President.
+Students have up to 7 years to complete their Qualified Cyber Security Certificate Program of Mastery.